-College courses are designed to prepare students for a variety of community college programs and some apprenticeships.
+College courses are designed to prepare students for college programs and apprenticeships.

 College/University courses are designed to prepare students for either community college or university programs.

 Workplace courses are designed to prepare students for entry to the workplace and/or apprenticeship.